CBGB: Venue

-Influence
+Legacy

 CBGB's second awning, the one in place when the club closed in 2006, was moved into the lobby of the Rock and Roll Hall of Fame in Cleveland.

 The CBGB Festival produced large free concerts in Times Square and Central Park on July 7, 2012.
 They also showcased hundreds of bands in venues across the city.
 The festival premiered dozens of rock-n-roll movies in theaters around Manhattan.
+A new CBGB Festival was announced to take place at Under the K Bridge Park in Brooklyn on September 27, 2025.

 Directed by Randall Miller and starring Alan Rickman as Hilly Kristal, the film CBGB, about Kristal and the origins of the club, was released in October 2013 to harsh reviews.
-Iconic in American popular culture, CBGB's image remained storied: